lias-laboratory/biogitom/ReadMe.md

 - `Codes/`: This directory contains Jupyter notebooks for key stages of the workflow, including candidate generation, training set creation, and embeddings generation using SapBERT.
 - `Datasets/`: This folder includes the Bio-ML datasets, comprising ontologies and their corresponding reference alignments.
 - `Experiments/`: This section holds the experimental results, demonstrating the rationale behind the selection of the BERT model, the optimal number of negative examples in the training set, and findings from the ablation study.
-- `Tasks/`: This directory includes the various tasks of the Bio-ML track, encompassing data, scripts in .py and .ipynb formats, and the corresponding results documented in .md files.
+- `Tasks/`: This directory contains the predefined tasks of the Bio-ML track, with each task organized into a subdirectory that includes:
+  - Task-specific data files: Input data required for the task.
+  - Scripts: Implementations in Python (`.py`) and Jupyter Notebook (`.ipynb`) formats.
+  - Results: Evaluation outputs documented in Markdown (`.md`) files.

 - `download_data.py`: This script automates the process of downloading, extracting, and organizing the required data for the project from a remote server.
 - `run_biogitom.py`: This script facilitates the execution of task-specific Python scripts in the BioGITOM framework.
 Each task resides in its dedicated directory within the Tasks/ folder, and the script dynamically loads and executes the relevant task script based on user input.
 - `requirements.txt`: This file lists all the Python packages and their specific versions required to run the BioGITOM framework.
 It ensures compatibility and consistency across environments.
-- `dictionary.json`: Contains the links to entities.
+- `dictionary.json`: This JSON maps ontology files to their respective namespace URIs and synonym properties, enabling standardized synonym extraction for ontology processing tasks.

 ## Installation